cdapio/cdap/docs/developer-guide/source/advanced.rst

     D getDataset(DatasetSpecification spec, ClassLoader cl) throws IOException;
   }

-First, the DataSet implementation provides a way to configure DataSet instance based on properties provided by user at run-time.
+First, the dataset implementation provides a way to configure dataset instance based on properties provided by user at run-time.

-Then, the DataSet implementation provides a way to administer DataSet instance with an implementation of ``DatasetAdmin`` interface.
-It performs such operations as create, truncate, and drop DataSet.
+Then, the dataset implementation provides a way to administer dataset with an implementation of ``DatasetAdmin`` interface.
+It performs such operations as create, truncate, and drop dataset.

-Finally, the DataSet implementation provides a way to manipulate the data of DataSet with an implementation of ``Dataset`` interface.
+Finally, the dataset implementation provides a way to manipulate the data of dataset with an implementation of ``Dataset`` interface.
 It does not require developer implementing any specific methods and leaves freedom to the the developer to define all the data operations.

-To implement a DataSet built on top of existing DataSets there is a handy ``CompositeDatasetDefinition`` class that delegates the work to the specified underlying DataSets where possible.
-In this case we have two underlying DataSets ``entryCountTable`` and ``uniqueCountTable`` of type ``Table``::
+To implement a dataset built on top of existing datasets there is a handy ``CompositeDatasetDefinition`` class that delegates the work to the specified underlying datasets where possible.
+In this case we have two underlying datasets ``entryCountTable`` and ``uniqueCountTable`` of type ``Table``::

 public class UniqueCountTableDefinition